stoltene2/blog/posts/2015-04-10-prefer-directives-to-ng-include/index.markdown

 </div>
 <div class="col-sm-6">

-It looks like we are doing a lot of parsing.
+It looks like we are doing **a lot** of parsing.
 This makes sense if we think about it.
-Given the design of the application we include a new template in the DOM for each _Product_ when we expand their details.
+Given the design of the application we include a new template in the DOM for each _Product_ when we expand all details.

-The templates are clean and separated.
-We can locate the components of the `Product` by navigating to the named view.
-This feels clean, but something is wrong.
+The template layout feels clean, but something is wrong.

 Taking a step back we should ask, "shouldn't those templates be compiled once for efficiency?"
 The answer is yes, but how do we get there?
 The simple